Online Adult ESL Classes Level 2

 Hoover Public Library 200 Municipal Drive, Hoover, Alabama 35216

-Online intermediate to advanced-level English classes for adults.
-This class meets weekly for one hour and is recommended for intermediate-level learners.
-Classes are limited to 10 participants, and it is required that participants pick up a free class textbook from the library.
-Call Kim at 205-444-7840 or email hvrefdesk@hooverlibrary.org for more information.
-To register, visit hooverlibrary.org/esl.
+Intermediate to Advanced level English classes for adults Join us for an online version of our ESL classes.
+This class meets weekly for one hour and is recommended for intermediate level learners.
+Classes are limited to 10 participants and it is required that you pick up a free class textbook from the library.
+Call Kim at (205) 444-7840 or email hvrefdesk@hooverlibrary.org for more information.
+To register, visit www.hooverlibrary.org/esl.
 LOCATION: Zoom Room 3

 Info